-- 1. Required forms of identification to be legally employed in North Dakota include a government photo identification card and a social security card.
+- 1. Required items to be legally employed in North Dakota include a government photo identification card and a social security card.
 Valid government photo identification cards are needed in order to open savings and checking accounts, apply for employment, rent housing, and travel. - 2.
-If you have your certified copy of your birth certificate in your ID card file and you are housed at the NDSP, contact your case manager to have your name put on the list to have a card made.
-Department of Transportation staff will come to NDSP once a month to assist offenders with the application process and to take your photograph for the ID card.
-The fee for this card is \$8.00.
+If you have a valid driver's license, you should request a duplicate driver's license instead of a North Dakota photo identification card.
+Obtaining a North Dakota photo identification card will invalidate your North Dakota driver's license or your ability to transfer an out of state driver's license to North Dakota. - 3.
+If you have a certified copy of your birth certificate in your ID card file and you are housed at the NDSP or HRCC, contact your case manager to have your name put on the list to have a card made.

+Department of Transportation staff will come to NDSP and HRCC once a month to assist offenders with the application process and to take your photograph for the ID card.
 This fee will initially be paid from a state account which you will reimburse from your personal account.
 After the DOCR receives the card, it will be placed in your ID card file and you will receive notice.